 If possible, keep the mosquitoes outside by using screens and eliminate any stagnant water in your yard to keep their numbers down.

 You can find more fascinating facts about mosquitoes here.

 Why Does the Female Mosquito Live Longer than the Male Mosquito?

-A male mosquito will feed and search for a female to mate with in the first days after emerging.
+A male mosquito will feed and search for a female to mate with within the first days after emerging.
 They may have to wait 24 hours or more for their reproductive parts to develop.
 Then they will find a female by the sound of her wing beat, which usually takes place in a mating swarm.
-The male and female will join together and the sperm transferred to the females.
+The male and female will join together, and the sperm will be transferred to the females.